XDgov/data-design-standards/_visualizations/line-graph.md

 - Always label each line if there is more than one line.
 - Always ensure that each line is legible.

-guidance-recommended:
-- It is recommended that you forgo a legend if only a single line is present.

 guidance-not-recommended:
 - It is not recommended that you use horizontal lines unless conveying exact amounts.
 guidance-never: